joelparkerhenderson/wordbooks/pages/chain-of-command/index.md

 * Accountability: The chain of command establishes accountability within an organization.
 Each employee is responsible for their own tasks and duties, and supervisors and managers are responsible for ensuring that their subordinates are fulfilling their responsibilities.

 The chain of command is important in ensuring that an organization functions efficiently and effectively.
 It helps to minimize confusion, streamline decision-making, and ensure that everyone is working together towards common goals.
-By clearly outlining the hierarchy, authority, communication, and accountability within an organization, the chain of command can help to ensure that an organization operates smoothly and effectively.

 However, it is important to note that a rigid chain of command can also create problems.
 It can stifle creativity and innovation, and prevent employees from taking initiative and making decisions.

 Therefore, organizations must strike a balance between having a clear chain of command and allowing for flexibility and autonomy within the organization.